rohitabc987/ReadyTech/src/architecture.md

 ### `/posts/{postId}`

-This collection stores all types of content, including interviews, resources, and more, using a flexible structure.
+This collection stores all types of content.
+It is denormalized to include key information at the top level for efficient fetching on the dashboard.

 - **Path**: `/posts/{postId}`
 - **`postId`**: A unique, auto-generated ID.